Allison Weiner HeinemannSenior Lecturer, Director of Writing at ILR, Stephen H. Weiss Provost’s Teaching Fellow

-Allison Weiner Heinemann currently teaches ILRLR 1200: Introduction to Disability Studies, ILRLR 2060: Writing Seminar in Law (disability-related topics), and ILRLR/FGSS 4035: Intersectionality in Disability Studies.
-Her work focuses on disability law, intersectional approaches to disability studies, and writing pedagogy.
-In 2014, she was awarded the MacIntyre Award for Exemplary Teaching, and in 2018, the Robert N. Stern Award for Teaching and Mentoring.
-She has been named four times (2017, 2018, 2019, and 2020) by Merrill Presidential Scholar recipients as the Cornell faculty member who most significantly contributed to their college experience.
-She also serves as the founding advisor to Perspectives: The Cornell Undergraduate Journal of Disability Studies.
-Allison Weiner Heinemann holds a Ph.D. in comparative literature from Yale University.
+Allison Weiner Heinemann is a Senior Lecturer in the Department of Labor Relations, Law, and History and the Director of Writing at the School of Industrial and Labor Relations.
+Her teaching and research focus on disability law, intersectional approaches to disability studies, and writing pedagogy.
+She is the recipient of a Stephen H. Weiss Teaching Award, the highest recognition at Cornell for excellence in teaching.
+She has also received the MacIntyre Award for Exemplary Teaching, and has twice been a recipient of the Robert N. Stern Award for Teaching and Mentoring.
+She has been named five times by Merrill Presidential Scholar recipients as the Cornell faculty member who most significantly contributed to their college experience.
+She serves as the founding and current advisor to Perspectives: The Cornell Undergraduate Journal of Disability Studies, as well as the advisor to the Disability Advocates Union (DAU) at Cornell.
+She holds a Ph.D. in comparative literature from Yale University and an A.B., summa cum laude, from Bryn Mawr College.

 At ILR, I have the privilege of instructing students in advanced writing seminars on how to develop sustainable techniques for clear, well-organized, and well-developed writing.
-My courses focus topically on disability concerns through a variety of disciplinary texts, from historical perspectives to legal cases to contemporary documentaries.
-Careful, attentive discussion of the texts in question, which is often a new practice for students primarily used to large lecture classes, brings a heightened awareness of the importance of language, whether it be through our analytical examination of the history of words used to define disability in policy and law, or the close interpretation of a single term upon which a Supreme Court decision hinges.
-In working through such modeled inquiries in small groups or in the main group conversation, students begin to understand the implications of the linguistic choices that they make in their own papers, as well as the constant need for precision, the hallmark of good writing.
+My course focuses topically on the disability experience through a variety of disciplinary texts, from historical documents to legal cases to contemporary first-person accounts, through both theoretical and applied perspectives.
+Careful, attentive discussion of the texts in question, which is often a new practice for students primarily used to large lecture classes, brings a heightened awareness of the importance of language, whether through our analytical examination of the history of words used to classify disability in policy and law, or the close interpretation of a single term upon which a Supreme Court decision hinges.
+In working through such modeled inquiries in small groups and in class discussion, students begin to understand the implications of the linguistic choices that they make in their own papers, as well as the constant need for precision--the hallmark of good writing.

 Further, the disability studies sequence affords me a unique opportunity to educate ILR students—in addition to the many students from across the university who are attracted to our important program—on inclusion and equity for people with disabilities in the workplace, and beyond.
 In doing so, I necessarily make clear that we must be attentive to the heterogeneity of perspectives and lived experiences, especially of multiply-marginalized individuals, within the disability community.
-Thus, I consistently strive to center and amplify those experiences within our course materials, as well as invite, when appropriate, guest speakers from the Cornell and greater communities.
+Thus, I consistently strive to center and amplify those experiences within our course materials, as well as invite guest speakers with lived experience from the Cornell and greater communities.
 I am committed to not only teaching about, but in accordance with, Universal Design principles.

 I also view my honors thesis advising as a central component of my teaching.
-While I always strive to allow for a certain degree of latitude in these projects—I want my students to feel confident about independently developing and pursuing substantive research and scholarship, I firmly believe in providing close, attentive feedback on both students' process and writing, so as to allow for the richest intellectual dialogue and growth possible.
+While I want my students to feel confident about independently developing and pursuing substantive research and scholarship, I firmly believe in providing close, attentive feedback on both students' process and writing, so as to allow for the richest intellectual dialogue and growth possible.

 I consider a great deal of my pedagogical work to additionally happen outside of structured classroom experiences.
 That includes one-on-one meetings with students, especially for my writing seminar students who are required to have conferences with me, but who also wonderfully elect to consult with me as much as possible during the writing process.
 While I always seek in my actual classrooms to create a space in which students can ask for clarification without any inhibition, freely and meaningfully exchange ideas, and even voice their own lived experiences, I also ensure that I am widely available outside of the classroom to facilitate further opportunities for learning and for sharing.